Archaeology / Environmental Archaeology

 Description:

 At the end of the last Ice Age, sea level around the world was lower, coastal lands stretched further and the continents were bigger, in some cases landmasses were joined by dry land that has now disappeared beneath the waves.
 The study of the now submerged landscapes that our ancestors knew represents one of the last barriers for archaeology.
 Only recently have advances in underwater technology reached the stage where a wealth of procedures is available to explore this lost undersea world.
-This volume considers the processes behind the rising (and falling) of relative sea-levels and then presents the main techniques available for the study and interpretation of the archaeological remains that have survived inundation.

 Format: Paperback